jharriga/FIOverify/README.md

 * WTfastDEV_arr  <-- NVMe partitions to use as dm-cache writethrough fast device
 * WBfastDEV_arr  <-- NVMe partitions to use as dm-cache writeback fast device

+# Edit 'run_multiple.sh' vars to configure run parameters
+* num_mnts       <-- how many active mountpts during FIO runs
+* filesize       <-- szie for each of the test files

 # Workflow
 1) ./setup_multiple.sh
 2) ./run_multiple.sh